grtjn/mlvagrant/README.md

 - [Extending disk space beyond the default 40Gb](#extending-disk-space-beyond-the-default-40gb)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Key features

-- Easy creation of VirtualBox VMs
-- Works on Windows, MacOS, and Linux
-- Uses pre-built CentOS Vagrant base boxes
-- Supports MarkLogic 5 up to 9
-- Supports CentOS 5.11 up to 7.3
-- Automatic setup of cluster
-- Also installs MLCP, Java, NodeJS, Ruby, etc
-- Highly configurable
-- Scripts can be used for other servers as well

 ## Description